-Title 58 O.S.A. §912 is a procedural statute, and an affidavit filed pursuant thereto may be relied upon as evidence of the death of a joint tenant irrespective of the date of death if such statute is otherwise applicable, even though the death may have occurred prior to the effective date of 58 O.S.A. §912; provided that the merchantability of the title of the surviving spouse may be impaired by the estate tax lien under the circumstances noted in paragraph 3 b. i., above unless a waiver or release has been filed, if necessary.
+Title 58 O.S.A. § 912 is a procedural statute, and an affidavit filed pursuant thereto may be relied upon as evidence of the date of death of a joint tenant irrespective of the date of death if such statute is otherwise applicable, even though the death may have occurred prior to the effective date of 58 O.S.A. § 912, except as noted in paragraph 3(d), above.

-B. JUDICIAL TERMINATION OF JOINT TENANCY ESTATES AND LIFE ESTATES.
+B. JUDICIAL TERMINATION OF JOINT TENANCY OR LIFE ESTATE: